FlorisSchippers/aeonofstrife/readme.md

 Disclaimer: The FirebaseConfig.js file is required to run this project

 ### Who do I talk to? ###
-For questions about this repository you can address Floris Schippers
+For questions about this repository you can address Floris Schippers at FlorisSchippers@gmail.com